lemlac/mulem/docs/reference.md

 expr; expr
 ```

 Almost everything is an expression.
-Some statements can be either inline or block depending on the presence of a colon (`:`) or equals sign (`=`) followed by a new-line.
+Some statements can be either inline or block depending on the presence of a colon (`:`) or equals sign (`=`) followed by a new line.

 Parts of an expression are divided into 4 categories: